 The kHz of the Radios

-The kHz of the handheld radios actually matters quite a bit, too.
+The kHz of the portable radios actually matters quite a bit, too.
 If you’re going to be tasked with flying over the EU, then you’re going to need a radio that has 8.33 kHz.
 You see, there have been some changes to the way that things are done in the EU.
 New regulations have changed the spacing of frequencies over there, and it is not required to use 8.33kHz.

 The older handheld radios that are 25kHz are now completely obsolete when it comes to flying over the EU.
 Keep this in mind when you’re buying a new handheld radio.
 The 25kHz models might work fine elsewhere in the world, but it might be best to get something that is the most up to date.
 This is especially true if you might want to work in the EU even for a limited period of time.